Executive Team Leaders

 Founder and President, SiteStart

 Hugo Stephenson is a medical doctor, biotech services entrepreneur and founder of businesses that include MediGuard, the largest online medication monitoring service serving almost 3M patients, Health Research Solutions, an Australian CRO focused on late phase research (acquired by Quintiles in 2002) and MedSeed, a 1990s pioneer of hospital and GP decision support software in the Asia/Pacific region.

 Ibraheem Mahmood defined the DrugDev vision: to provide technologies and services to clinical trial doctors that allow the pharma industry to conduct trials faster, smarter and cheaper.
 His strategy to deliver this vision has been to build a world-class team backed by an outstanding investor base.
-Since joining in 2011, Ibraheem oversaw the growth of the company from just a handful of people to an estimated 200+ by the end of 2014; he and his team also raised an initial $50m investment from Invesco Perpetual.
+Since joining in 2011, Ibraheem has overseen the growth of the company from just a handful of people to the 300 plus company it is today.
+In addition, his was responsible for raising an initial $50m investment from Invesco Perpetual.

 As DrugDev’s CCO, Brett Kleger is responsible for leading DrugDev’s commercial strategy and development.
 He spearheads the DrugDev initiative to bring new capabilities to market, and “puts his money where his mouth is” to take responsibility for the success of new DrugDev solutions or businesses, including a seamless customer experience.

 Brett enjoys challenging the status quo and creating solutions that improve critical business processes.
 Prior to DrugDev, he created global solutions for IMS Health, a market leading healthcare analytics provider, where he founded a division focused on clinical trials.
 Previously he was a leader at Acurian, growing the company from its infancy, startup stage to a market leader in patient recruitment.